 population growth concerns–reportedly since the days of the Babylonians in 1600 BCE–when the human population was thirty-five million–people have worried about the possibility of a growing population exceeding the capability to feed it.
 Typically the former grows exponentially (1, 2, 4, 8, etc) while the latter increases but arithmetically (1,2,3,4, etc)–as Thomas Malthus pointed out in 1798.
 A few years later in 1804 the human population reached one billion; by 1927 it had doubled to two billion.
 The doubling time of 123 years is consistent with an average annual growth rate of around 0.6 % per year.
 The next doubling to four billion took roughly 47 years, consistent with an average annual growth rate of around 1.5 % per year.
 The growth rate peaked around 1970 at 2.1 % per year.
 By 2020 it had fallen to 1.1 % per year, and the human population stood at 7.7 billion people.
 UN Population Division projections suggest that by 2100 there will be 11.2 billion people.
 How many people can the planet support?
 Answers vary.
 Many environmentalists feel that the current population is excessive and that human activities are altering the global climate and causing dangerous disruptions of natural cycles.
 Currently enough grain is grown to feed ten billion people a vegetarian diet.

-productivity--in economic terms, this refers to production output per unit of input.
+productivity--generally speaking refers to the relative production of something, especially when abundant amounts result; in economic terms, this refers to production output per unit of input.

 protein production, inefficient–the amount of grain (in pounds) that must be fed to animals to produce a given amount of meat / protein (say one pound) varies from an inefficient factor of seven or more for feedlot beef to a more respectable just over two for poultry, to just under two for certain species of (fish farm produced) fish.
 Given that the modern farming practices behind grain production are highly energy and water intensive (typically 1/2 ton of water is needed to produce one pound of grain), and that around 38% of grain worldwide is fed to animals to produce meat for human consumption, there is a direct link between increases in meat consumption and increases in water, energy–and thus increases in greenhouse gas pollutants (from the fossil fuel energy inputs).
 According to the UN's Food and Agriculture Organization, livestock production is responsible for 18% of all greenhouse gas emissions.
 And University of Chicago researchers have found that the typical American (heavily meat based) diet is respons-ble for an additional 1.5 extra tons of carbon dioxide equivalent greenhouse emissions per person per year beyond those associated with a no meat diet.
 To put this number in perspective, it exceeds the amount of greenhouse pollutants saved by switching from a standard sedan to an energy efficient hybrid vehicle.